xieyuheng/inner/persons/kent-beck/1997-smalltalk-best-practice-patterns/src/5-collections.md

 ## OrderedCollection

 <question>
-  How do you code Collections whose size can’t be determined when they are created?
+  How do you code Collections whose size can't be determined when they are created?

   <answer>